 Tengen Toppa Gurren Lagann is one work defied this trope, but some fics have this as an important point.
 See, The Rise and Fall of Captain Starlock makes this the entire point.
 It's kind of a novelization of how Simon became Captain Starlock, after Kamina's death (he dies in the first chapter, thanks to how Simon didn't know how to operate Lagann) and things just get downhill from there, Simon is nothing but a wreck of a man and still manages to be a competent antihero.

 That's not even getting to the actual plot involving Alex, Blaine's deluded stalker.
-He's first mentioned out of the blue by David, and we realize that this makes a lot of sense.
+He's first mentioned out of the blue by David, and we realize that this makes a lot of sense considering Blaine's insane obliviousness to love.
 It's not until the nineteenth chapter that he actually does something—namely, kidnapping Blaine, Wes, and David and locking them in his basement.
-Did we mention that Blaine got concussed and it's treated realistically—which means that he isn't knocked out, but he was rambling incoherently for half an hour and now has no idea what happened or where he is.
+Did we mention that Blaine got concussed and it's treated realistically?
+Which means that he isn't knocked out, but he was rambling incoherently for half an hour and now has no idea what happened or where he is.

 During The Emiya Clan Christmas Special, the entire story is about the somewhat misnamed "Fellowship of the Sane" attempting to escape the madness that Altrouge has unleashed in the name of winning a bet with her sister for candy.
 Things start with them just trying to escape, but when that fails, they have to survive a Christmas Party that takes some of the craziest characters in anime, mashes them together with the clan, puts them in a house, supplies alcohol and sugar, and sits back to enjoy the chaos.